 The total cost of hiring a new employee

 Paying wages is the most obvious cost of hiring a new employee, but it’s not the only cost.
 This is especially true when hiring your first employee: you’ll need start dealing with things like remitting payroll tax and covering worker’s compensation.
+See our guide to hiring employees smoothly for more tips.

 As an employer, you’re required to: